-1. You’re a jack of all trades…but master of none.
+1. You’re a jack of all trades…but master of none

-2. You do it all.
+2. You do it all

-3. You don’t have an assistant.
+3. You don’t have an assistant

-4. You don’t charge enough.
+4. You don’t charge enough

-5. You don’t network.
+5. You don’t network

 Even if you have a robust business from referrals and advertising sources, you need to get out there and network.
-Even if it’s a small get together you find on Meetup.com, you should take time to talk to other business people in your area.
+It can be a small get together you find on Meetup.com.
+What matters is you should take time to talk to other marketers and business people in your area.

-6. You turn down work.
+6. You turn down work

-Some work needs to be turned down—things outside the scope of what you do, with impossible expectations, or with no profit should be passed on.
-I’m talking about completely doable things in your wheelhouse that will make you money shouldn’t be an option–even if it’s a new client or a business of smaller stature than other clients.
+Some work needs to be turned down.
+Things outside the scope of what you do, with impossible expectations, or with no profit should be passed on.
+But turning down doable things in your wheelhouse that will make you money shouldn’t be an option–even if it’s a new client or a business of smaller stature than other clients.

-7. You aren’t getting an education.
+7. You aren’t getting an education

-8. You aren’t looking for more.
+8. You aren’t looking for more

 Unless you are going out of business, always be seeking new clients.
 Again, you are an entrepreneur, not a freelancer, so bring someone else aboard if your workload is at capacity and you land a new account.
 Even if you are completely complacent with what’s up now, what happens if your biggest client drops off?
 Without smaller accounts to fill in the vacuum (or another big account to help you weather the storm), you’ll end up in the black hole.

-9. You’re all about the profits.
+9. You’re all about the profits

 Also, if you care more, it will guide you to make decisions that are really best for the business overall, not just the books.
-If the human element and a spark is missing, you may find your firm wasting away regardless of how fiscally responsible you are.
+If the human element and a spark is missing, you may find your marketing agency wasting away, regardless of how fiscally responsible you are.
 If you’re just in it for the money, it may be time to find a new profession.

-10. You’re too much about the people.
+10. You’re too much about the people

 I don’t care how good of a job they used to do or how long you’ve worked with them, if they haven’t been doing good work anymore (or are doing something detrimental to your business), let them go.
 It’ll be hard, but it’ll be harder not to in the long run.

-11. You aren’t “social.”
+11. You aren’t “social”

-12. You’re a cruddy client.
+12. You’re a cruddy client

 You probably rely on other businesses to help you serve existing clients, find new business, or keep things running smoothly.
-If you don’t pay your bills on time, ask for things last minute, nickel and dime, have poor communication, or ask for preferential treatment, you are running on borrowed time.
+If you don’t pay your bills as agreed, ask for things last minute, nickel and dime, have poor communication, or ask for preferential treatment, you are running on borrowed time.
 Be the kind of client you want to have.
-If you continue with cringe-worthy behavior, those you rely on will start serving up lower quality or will fire you as a client, leaving you scrambling to pick up the pieces.
+If you continue with cringe-worthy behavior, those you rely on will start serving up lower quality work or will fire you as a client, leaving you scrambling to pick up the pieces.

 Oh, and they won’t refer other work to you!
 I always have folks asking me about specialty SEO firms, and I have one SEO firm constantly asking for referrals, but I’m not sending anyone there!
 They have two outstanding invoices, constant asks for top tier writers at lower rates, and emails that regularly go unanswered for up to a month.

-13. You don’t get professional help.
+13. You don’t get professional help

-14. You’re constantly selling.
+14. You’re constantly selling

-15. You act big.
+15. You act big

 Your team of three may get it all done, but a 30-strong team is more impressive to some.
-That makes acting big tempting, but that is a lot of work and a ton of embarrassment when you are called out.
+That makes acting big tempting, but that’s a lot of work and a ton of embarrassment when you are called out.
 Be proud of your accomplishments and broadcast them, but don’t act like something you’re not.
 Own who you are and where you are going.

-16. You do whatever it is you were dreading seeing on this list.
+16. You do whatever it is you were dreading seeing on this list